collective-soundworks/soundworks/README.md

 ## Overview & getting started

-*Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of players distributed in space use their mobile devices to generate sound and light through touch and motion.
+*Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their mobile devices to generate sound and light through touch and motion.

 The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.